 Polly want a counter: Volunteers needed for Great Inland Glossy Count

-The NSW Saving our Species program is calling for community volunteers to become "cockatoo counters" and help be part of the Great Inland Glossy Count this November.
+The NSW Saving our Species program is calling for community volunteers to become "cockatoo counters" and help be part of the Great Inland Glossy Count.

 National Parks and Wildlife Service Senior Project Officer Adam Fawcett said anyone can be a part of it.